YuehWenn/HSR-Fix/HSRLoader/README.md

 # Install Mods
 If you want my mods work,you need to install some basic files in [Mods] folder.
 And you need to config 3dmigoto with my version d3dx.ini in [config] folder.

+# Virus problem
+Windows Defender think it is a virus:
+Trojan:Win32/Wacatac.B!ml

+it's a wrong alarm, don't use it if you mind.